Applicants must complete and submit a food stamps application for the Supplemental Nutrition Assistance Program (SNAP).

 The purpose of the interview is to verify all the information you provided in the application.
 As such, the caseworker may ask you to bring some documentation to supplement the information already submitted.

 This can include everything from a household member’s citizenship documents to rent receipts.
 Furthermore, the caseworker will use the interview as an opportunity to resolve any inconsistencies.

 Once this step is complete, the SNAP caseworker will review all the details of the case and make a decision.
 Applicants typically hear back within a few days or weeks about their acceptance or rejection from the program by mail notification.

 If you are accepted into the program, you will receive details on your benefits and instructions on your next steps.
 Applicants who are denied typically receive a letter explaining the reason for the denial.
 Reasons can include making above the income limits or failing to provide enough information within the allotted time frame for the application.
-If applicants find they are eligible for SNAP benefits, then they can apply for Temporary Assistance for Needy Families program (TANF).

 Every state agency allows households who were denied the opportunity to appeal the decision.
 However, it is important to review all eligibility requirements before requesting an appeal process.
 If you feel the decision was unjust, you may contact your local SNAP office and submit the request.

 Depending on the office, you may need to call or visit the office in person.
 The process will include a denial hearing, during which the rejected applicant will provide evidence to support their appeal.
 The caseworker will also get the chance to explain their decision.
 From there, the judge will examine the details and make a ruling.